Malcolm Fraser

-John Malcolm Fraser (/ˈfreɪzər/; 21 May 1930 – 20 March 2015) was an Australian farmer and politician who was the 22nd prime minister of Australia, serving from 1975 to 1983.
+John Malcolm Fraser (/ˈfreɪzə/; 21 May 1930 – 20 March 2015) was the 22nd prime minister of Australia, serving from 1975 to 1983.
 He held office as the leader of the Liberal Party of Australia, and is the fourth longest-serving prime minister in Australian history.

-Fraser was raised on his father's sheep stations, and after studying at Magdalen College, Oxford, returned to Australia to take over the family property in the Western District of Victoria.
-After an initial defeat in 1954, he was elected to the Australian House of Representatives at the 1955 federal election, as a member of parliament (MP) for the division of Wannon.
-He was 25 at the time, making him one of the youngest people ever elected to parliament.
-He is the latest Prime Minister as of 2025 to represent a rural constituency.
+Born in Melbourne, Fraser was raised on his father's sheep stations in rural New South Wales and studied philosophy, politics and economics at Magdalen College, Oxford.
+After an initial defeat in 1954, he was elected to the House of Representatives at the 1955 federal election, winning the rural south-western Victoria seat of Wannon.
+At 25 years old, he was one of the youngest people ever elected to Parliament.
+He is the latest prime minister as of 2025 to represent a rural constituency.
 When Harold Holt became prime minister in 1966, Fraser was appointed Minister for the Army.
 After Holt's disappearance and replacement by John Gorton, Fraser became Minister for Education and Science (1968–1969) and then Minister for Defence (1969–1971).
 In 1971, Fraser resigned from cabinet and denounced Gorton as "unfit to hold the great office of prime minister"; this precipitated the replacement of Gorton with William McMahon.
 He subsequently returned to his old education and science portfolio.

 After the Liberal–National Coalition was defeated at the 1972 election, Fraser unsuccessfully stood for the Liberal leadership, losing to Billy Snedden.
 When the party lost the 1974 election, he began to move against Snedden, eventually mounting a successful challenge in March 1975.
 As Leader of the Opposition, Fraser used the Coalition's control of the Australian Senate to block supply to the Whitlam government, precipitating the 1975 Australian constitutional crisis.
 This culminated with Gough Whitlam being dismissed as prime minister by the governor-general, Sir John Kerr, a unique occurrence in Australian history.
 The correctness of Fraser's actions in the crisis and the exact nature of his involvement in Kerr's decision have since been a topic of debate.
 Fraser remains the only Australian prime minister to ascend to the position upon the dismissal of his predecessor.